-The University is the highest-ranked in the South of Spain and the 3rd highest-ranked in Spain, according to the prestigious Shanghai Academic Ranking of World Universities (ARWU 2018).
-This substantial international standing in both research and education is the reason behind the success of its BioTic excellence initiative, jointly managed by the University, the Spanish National Research Council (CSIC) and the Health Sciences Technology Park.
-The excellence initiative is constructed on four major areas of research excellence: Biohealth, Information and Communication Technologies, Earth Science, and Heritage, reflecting some of the University’s major research strengths.
-With its fifty strategic supporting partners, it is an excellent example of the University’s policy of strong strategic partnerships with public and private, national and international bodies.
+The UGR is the highest-ranked university in the South of Spain and the 3rd highest-ranked in Spain, according to the prestigious Shanghai Academic Ranking of World Universities (ARWU 2018).
+This substantial international standing in both research and education is the reason behind the success of our BioTic excellence initiative, jointly managed by the University, the Spanish National Research Council (CSIC) and the Health Sciences Technology Park.
+The excellence initiative was built on four major pillars of research excellence: Biohealth, Information and Communication Technologies, Earth Sciences, and Heritage, reflecting some of the University’s key research strengths.
+With its fifty supporting partners, the initiative is an excellent example of the University’s policy of strong strategic cooperation with public and private, national and international bodies.

-The state-of-the-art Health Science Technology Park, which houses the Faculty of Health Sciences and is shortly to house the Faculty of Medicine, offers an innovative combination of teaching, research, health care and knowledge transfer, and is a significant example of the University’s commitment to innovation, and to local and global partnerships with both the public and the private sectors.
+The state-of-the-art Health Sciences Technology Park (PTS), which houses the Faculty of Health Sciences and the Faculty of Medicine, offers a cutting-edge combination of teaching, research, healthcare and knowledge transfer, and is a significant example of the University’s commitment to innovation and to local and global partnerships with both the public and private sectors.

 The University’s campuses in the North African cities of Ceuta and Melilla make it one of the few genuinely intercontinental universities in the world, leaving it perfectly placed to fulfil the role of a bridge between Europe and North Africa on the one hand, and Europe and Latin America on the other.
-This feature is central to its vigorous internationalization strategy, with strong consolidated partnerships around the world, including prestigious networks such as the Coimbra Group and the Asociación Universitaria Iberoamericana de Posgrado (AUIP), both of which we currently chair.
+This strategic cooperation is central to the UGR’s vigorous internationalization strategy, which maintains strong consolidated partnerships around the world, including through prestigious networks such as the Coimbra Group and the Iberoamerican University Association for Postgraduate Studies (AUIP).

-This new edition of our website has been specifically designed to cater for our international researchers, students, guests and partners.
+This new version of our website has been specifically designed to cater for our international researchers, students, visitors and partners.
 I trust that, as such, you will find it useful and that it will serve to provide you with a warm welcome to our academic community, to further enhance cooperation with our international partners, and to ensure that our University continues to be truly open to the world.

 Pilar Aranda Ramírez